UXVirtual/flux-kontext-dev-app/README.md

 # Flux Kontext DEV Diffusers

 This project containerizes `Flux.1-Kontext-dev` to run on a CUDA compatible host powered by an NVIDIA RTX 4090 series GPU.
-It provides an API to allow an input image to be transformed via a prompt and will return a coherant, modified output image.
+It provides an API to allow an input image from disk to be transformed via a prompt and will return a coherant, modified output image.

 This is intended for offline local usage and should not be deployed into a production or internet-facing environment!